Shohimardon: Public transport

 Bus service on the route "Fergana - Shohimardon" was stopped in August 2013.
 From April 25, 2017 the service in this direction has been restarted.
 There are two Isuzu buses on the route and it is served by "Fergana Golden Valley Navkari" LLC.
 Also there is cableway to Qurbonkul for 2 kilometers, mainly located in Kyrgyzstan territory.

 Economy

 Agriculture

 Because of mountainous territory and lower average temperatures compared to mainland Uzbekistan, agriculture in Shohimardon is tough and not suitable for most agriculture plants like wheat or cotton that are popular in Uzbekistan and Kyrgyzstan's flat lands.

 Apple, apricot and peach tree gardens are common in farmlands.

 Livestock, dairy products, meat, vegetable production are enough for only internal consumption and satisfies only domestic demand.

 Tourism

-During the Soviet era Shohimardon was one of the main destinations of Fergana valley's people to travel.
-After independence of former Soviet Republics, border issues between Uzbekistan and Kyrgyzstan significantly decreased the flow of tourists into Shohimardon.
-Today most of the camps, tourist bases and sanatoriums are abandoned.
-But local people are opening new guest houses to attract more tourists.
+During the Soviet era Shohimardon was one of the main travel destinations of Fergana valley's people.
+After the independence of former Soviet Republics, border issues between Uzbekistan and Kyrgyzstan significantly decreased the flow of tourists into Shohimardon.
+Today, most of the camps, tourist bases and sanatoriums are abandoned, although local people are opening new guest houses to attract more tourists.